ckipp01/chris-kipp.io/ukrainian/cases.md

 #### Masculine rules

-For masculine genitive there are two different endings depending on whether or nothing they fit into one of the following two groups
+For masculine genitive there are two different endings depending on whether or not they fit into one of the following two groups

 1. Specific things:  (-а for hard, -я for soft)
 	1. people's names